frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data of float or double(float64) type.
 It has shape **(n_samples, n_features)**.
 (Default: None)
 When it is None (not specified explicitly), it will be training data (X) used as input in fit().
-**_radius_**: A positive float paramater, specifying the limiting distance of neighbors to return.
+**_radius_**: A positive float parameter, specifying the limiting distance of neighbors to return.
 (Default: None)
 When it is None (not specified explicitly), it will be 'radius' value used in NearestNeighbors object creation.
 **_mode_**:  A string object parameter which can be either 'connectivity' or 'distance'.
 It specifies the type of returned matrix.
-For 'connectivity', it will return the connectivity matrix with ones and zeros, whereas for ‘distance’, the edges are euclidean distance between points, type of distance depends on the selected 'metric' value in NearestNeighbors class.
+For 'connectivity', it will return the connectivity matrix with ones and zeros, whereas for ‘distance’, the edges are euclidean distance between points.
+Type of distance depends on the selected 'metric' value in NearestNeighbors class.
 (Default: 'connectivity')

 __Purpose__